 - Think of failure as an opportunity.

 It’s better to try and fail than to do nothing at all.
-And it’s better to work at a reasonable pace and fail than working yourself to death at the last minute and failing anyway.
 Even if you do fail, you will learn things along the way.
-It’s not necessary to know everything before you start.

 Nothing is perfect, and nothing you produce will be perfect either.
 Forget about perfect and focus simply on working well.